 There are questions about how many people will be eligible for this: the Trades Union Congress (TUC) suggests that 2 in 5 fathers will be unable to take advantage of SPL as their partners are not in work.

-An article in The Observer criticised SPL for ‘not making financial sense(1), pointing out that where men are still the main wage earner, it would be unlikely that they would sacrifice their pay for time with their baby.
-Many have suggested that fathers need not just the opportunity and the right to shared parental leave but some sort of enticement to take it, such as an enhanced pay package - which some employers may well offer.
+An article in The Observer criticized SPL for ‘not making financial sense(1), pointing out that where men are still the main wage earner, it would be unlikely that they would sacrifice their pay for time with their baby.
+Many have suggested that fathers need not just the opportunity and the right to shared parental leave but some sort of enticement to take it, such as an enhanced pay package – which some employers may well offer.

 In these early stages, it’s impossible to tell what the future holds.
 The new rules could mean a narrowing of the gender pay gap, more hands-on fathers and more harmonious households, with couples able to have more control over how they manage their work/life balance with childrearing or adoption.
 The rules could also turn out to be quite difficult for businesses to implement.

-Alternatively the new rules might not make enough of an impact, at least not in their current form.
+Alternatively, the new rules might not make enough of an impact, at least not in their current form.
 In a recent survey(2), 41% of couples said they would not consider SPL as it stands, but 80% said they would change their mind if their employer enhanced the package and offered more than the statutory minimum pay.
 Another survey of FTSE 100 companies(3) revealed that 63% of employees would consider SPL, but again this depends on what the employer is offering above the statutory minimum.

 Many are in agreement that this new arrangement is a step in the right direction for the UK in terms of gender equality, promoting families and finding a work/life balance.
 But it is very difficult to know what the future holds.
-Although shared parental leave might be a welcomed in spirit, in practice we will have to wait and see how many take advantage of it and what affect it has on couples and wider society.
+Although shared parental leave might be a welcomed in spirit, in practice we will have to wait and see how many take advantage of it and what effect it has on couples and wider society.

 For more detailed information about how SPL might affect you, either as an employee or employer, see links below: